-A minority report a general awareness of the local urban Aboriginal community in Toronto.
+And there is a general awareness of the local urban Aboriginal community in the city.

 Are you aware of an Aboriginal community in your city?
 (Either a physical area, neighbourhood, or social community.)

 Urban aboriginals strive to make significant difference in their communities, report says